Kirabium/si5-pws-covid/README.md

 npm start
 ```

-Note : For some reasons, the CORS can block the queries of the front to the back-end, if so, you will not have any data and the console will give you an error related to CORS.
-To solve this issue you can install the following extensions on your Browser :
+__Note: For some reasons, the CORS can block the queries of the front to the back-end, if so, you will not have any data and the console will give you an error related to CORS.
+To solve this issue you can install the following extensions on your Browser:__

 > [Chrome](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf)
 >